benwingerter/bee-simulation/README.md

 Download the [Repast Simphony IDE](https://repast.github.io/repast_simphony.html) to get started with this project.

-This project requires Java 8+
+This project requires Java 8+ to run